Gamezz123/Lambda_project_1/README.md

 In this table create columns name in order 'username1' , 'password1' , 'email1' , 'phone1'
 first three hve the 'datatype varchar(30)' and the 'phone1' has data type 'BIGINT'<br />

-coderzzz123 and gamezz123 are my github account
+coderzzz123 and gamezz123 are my github account ,same person only.

+#Thankyou for reading this